dugalex/DA-Enhanced-Pro/README.md

 <b>Installation:</b>

 --------------------------------------------------------------------
 !!!WARNING!!!
-This will replace the default "enhanced" skin
+This will change the default "enhanced" skin but will not overwrite any existing DirectAdmin files.
 --------------------------------------------------------------------

 cd /usr/local/directadmin/data/skins/
 wget https://github.com/dugalex/DA-Enhanced-Pro/archive/master.zip
 unzip master.zip
-mv DA-Enhanced-Pro-master enhanced
+cd DA-Enhanced-Pro-master
+cp -rn * ../enhanced
+cd ..
 chown -R diradmin:diradmin enhanced
+rm -rf DA-Enhanced-Pro-master
 rm -f master.zip
 exit

 --------------------------------------------------------------------
 !!!
 OR !!!
 --------------------------------------------------------------------
-This will not replace the default "enhanced" skin.
+This will not change the default "enhanced" skin.
+It will create a new "enhanced-pro" skin.
 You will have to manually copy and overwrite the files from "enhanced" skin after directadmin update.

 --------------------------------------------------------------------